- Our Departments

 Finance Officer (Term: 2021-2024)

-The County Auditor and County Treasurers offices were combined in 2008 to the County Finance Office.
-Vicki Buseth was elected January 1, 2009 as Finance Officer.
-Prior to Finance Officer, she was elected Treasurer in 2003.
+The County Auditor and County Treasurers offices were combined in 2008 to form the County Finance Office.
+Lori Schultz was appointed by the County Commission on November 17th, 2020, as Interim Finance Officer after the retirement of former Finance Officer, Vicki Buseth.
+Schultz was then sworn in on January 5th, 2021 as Finance Officer.
 This office sells licenses for all motor vehicles and collects taxes.
 The Finance office collects all monies due to the County.
 This office oversees the budgeting process, determines the tax levy, and pays the bills for all County offices.
 This office is also in charge of elections held in Brookings County.
 The Finance Office acts as the clerk for the Board of County Commissioners.

 Register of Deeds (Term: 2023-2026)

 Beverly Chapman was first elected as Register of Deeds in 2006.
 This office keeps all the legal records concerning property in the County.
 They also preserve registration of marriage licenses, birth records, death records, burial records, and military records for Brookings County.

 Sheriff (Term: 2023-2026)

 Marty Stanwick was first sworn in as sheriff in 1999.
 The Sheriff is the law enforcement officer for the County and also an officer for the court.
 The Sheriff arrests and detains offenders and serves legal papers for the court, has charge of the deputies and contracts with small area communities for law enforcement.
 This department also maintains and operates the Brookings County Detention Center, located east of the Courthouse.

 Stacy Steffensen was appointed as the Department Director in 2014.
 This department assists the Commission with various administrative duties and is responsible for the administration of the human resource program, IT, GIS, and buildings and grounds.